cython/cython/docs/src/tutorial/strings.rst

 Single bytes and characters
 ---------------------------

-The Python C-API uses the normal C :c:type:`char` type to represent a byte value, but it has two special integer types for a Unicode code point value, i.e. a single Unicode character: :c:type:`Py_UNICODE` and :c:type:`Py_UCS4`.
+The Python C-API uses the normal C :c:expr:`char` type to represent a byte value, but it has two special integer types for a Unicode code point value, i.e. a single Unicode character: :c:type:`Py_UNICODE` and :c:type:`Py_UCS4`.
 Cython supports the first natively, support for :c:type:`Py_UCS4` is new in Cython 0.15.
-:c:type:`Py_UNICODE` is either defined as an unsigned 2-byte or 4-byte integer, or as :c:type:`wchar_t`, depending on the platform.
+:c:type:`Py_UNICODE` is either defined as an unsigned 2-byte or 4-byte integer, or as :c:expr:`wchar_t`, depending on the platform.
 The exact type is a compile time option in the build of the CPython interpreter and extension modules inherit this definition at C compile time.
 The advantage of :c:type:`Py_UCS4` is that it is